Losant/losant-docs/docs/devices/device-recipes.md

 ### Recipe Import / Export

-Recipies can be exported and saved to a file using the "Export" button on the recipe edit page.
-Exported recipies can then be imported when creating a new recipe (instead of creating a recipe from scratch).
-This can be useful for sharing recipes with other users (or even just sharing recipies across applications).
+Recipes can be exported and saved to a file using the "Export" button on the recipe edit page.
+Exported recipes can then be imported when creating a new recipe (instead of creating a recipe from scratch).
+This can be useful for sharing recipes with other users (or even just sharing recipes across applications).

 ## Using A Recipe